-Pennsylvania law limits the amount of the security deposit the landlord can request from you, and what the landlord must do with the security deposit.
-The law also tells you how to get your security deposit back after you move, and what can happen to the landlord if it is not returned.
+Pennsylvania law limits the amount of the security deposit that the landlord can request from you and directs what the landlord must do with the security deposit.
+The law also tells you how to get your security deposit back after you move and sets forth what can happen to the landlord if your security deposit is not returned.
 The law does not allow the landlord to take these rights away in his lease with you.

 Amount of Security Deposit

-- Second and following years you live in the property: A maximum of one month's rent.
-The landlord must return any security deposit you paid that exceeds one month's rent at the beginning of the second year you live in the property.
+- Second and following years you live in the property: A maximum of one month’s rent.
+The landlord must return any security deposit you paid that exceeds one month’s rent at the beginning of the second year in which you rent the property.

 Interest On Your Security Deposit

 - First and second year you live in the property: The landlord does not have to put the security deposit in a bank account.